 - Some work at off-site locations required (i.e., annual convention, National Executive Committee meetings); the NLG aims for accessibility in any off-site location.

-- This role routinely uses standard office equipment such as computers, phones, and scanners.
+- This role routinely uses standard office equipment such as computers, phones, and webcams.
 Employee is regularly required to communicate effectively via computer, via phone, and in person.

 Salary and Benefits

-The salary for this position is $50,000.
-The position is covered by a collective bargaining agreement with the union that staff are represented by, the National Organization of Legal Service Workers, UAW Local 2320.
-The employer pays full health benefits (medical, dental, vision).
-Starting benefits also include three personal days, seven fixed holidays, four floating holidays, 18 sick days, and 20 regular vacation days annually.
+The salary for this position is $60,000 annually.
+The position is covered by a collective bargaining agreement with the National Organization of Legal Service Workers, UAW Local 2320.
+Benefits include employer-paid medical and dental benefits; 401(k) plan with employer match; paid family leave, disability, and life insurance; three personal days, seven fixed holidays, four floating holidays, 18 sick days, and 20 regular vacation days annually.
 This is subject to revision during the contract bargaining process.

 The NLG is an affirmative action, equal opportunity employer.
 People of color, trans and LGBTQ people, women, people with disabilities, immigrants, formerly incarcerated people, and people who have lived in poverty are strongly encouraged to apply.